rahcancode/pp3-coffeeloversonly/README.md

-Heroku - used for deploying the project asciiart.eu - for the coffee mug ascii art https://learnlearn.uk/python/ascii-art/ - for how to add the ascii art to my project http://patorjk.com/software/taag/#p=about&f=Ogre&t=Coffee%20Lovers%20Only - for the ascii text of "Coffee Lovers Only", in font Ogre
+Heroku - used for deploying the project asciiart.eu - for the coffee mug ascii art https://learnlearn.uk/python/ascii-art/ - for how to add the ascii art to my project http://patorjk.com/software/taag/#p=testall&f=Efti%20Wall&t=Coffee%20Lovers%20Only - for the ascii text of "Coffee Lovers Only", in font Efti Wall

 ACKNOWLEDGEMENTS